Ninijura/barnum-forer-test/barnum-statements.rst

 Barnum statements
 =================

-You have a great need for other peopel to like or admire you.
+You have a great need for other people to like or admire you.
 You have a tendency to be critical of yourself.
 You have a great deal of unused capacity which you have not turned to your advantage.
 Disciplined and self-controlled outside, you tend to be worrisome and insecure inside.